Day 1: Levico Terme to Lengstein

 Route character: flat to hilly (Track 1 & 2)

-Day 2: Lengstein to St. Vigil
+Day 2: Klobenstein to St. Vigil

 We will stay for some while in the hills and later we have a breathtaking hairpin descent to Klausen in the valley.
 We now pedal steadily upstream through the narrow Eisack Valley on a cycling path.
 The city of Brixen would be a good place for a stopover, as the transition from Eisack to Puster Valley offers a short but sharp bump before we head back up the river at a more leisurely pace along the Rienz.
 We now mainly follow the Puster Valley cycle path before we leave the river at Ehrenburg and now cycle partially around the well-known Kronplatz mountain.
 The stage ends in St. Vigil right at the foot of the mountain.